timescale/docs/mst/cloud-regions.md

 You can move your service to a different cloud or region at any time.
 The service is rebuilt in the new region in the background.
 When the service has been rebuilt in the new region, the DNS records are updated.
-This could cause a short interuption to your service while the DNS changes are propogated.
+This could cause a short interruption to your service while the DNS changes are propagated.

 <procedure>